How to Add or Remove Default Desktop Icons in Windows 11

 After you have picked the icons you want, click the OK button at the bottom of the Desktop icon settings window.

-Your desktop will update right away to show only the icons you selected.
+Your desktop will update immediately to show only the icons you selected.

 A Note About Themes

-This means that if you change your desktop theme later, Windows might automatically change your main desktop icons back to what the new theme prefers.
+If you switch your desktop theme later, Windows might automatically revert your main desktop icons to match the new theme’s defaults.

-If you want your chosen icons to stay the way you set them, you might want to uncheck this box.
+If you prefer your selected icons to remain unchanged, consider unchecking this box.
 This way, your icon setup won’t change when you switch themes.

 Summary